shlomif/PySolFC/CONTRIBUTING.md

 1. Update `NEWS.asciidoc`.
 The release notes should also be added to `html-src/news.html`, along with `templates/index.html` in the website repo.
 2. Update the `VERSION_TUPLE =` line in `pysollib/settings.py`.
+3. Check the `GAMES_BY_PYSOL_VERSION` dictionary in the `pysollib/gamedb.py` file.
+If there's a "dev" entry in this dictionary, change that entry's key to be the new version number.
+If there isn't a "dev" entry, ignore this step.
-3. Test using `gmake test` .
+4. Test using `gmake test` .
-4. `git commit` the changes .
+5. `git commit` the changes .
-5. `git tag pysolfc-2.6.5` (or equivalent version).
+6. `git tag pysolfc-2.6.5` (or equivalent version).
-6. `git push` and `git push --tags` to https://github.com/shlomif/PySolFC .
+7. `git push` and `git push --tags` to https://github.com/shlomif/PySolFC .
-7. Wait for the AppVeyor build for the tag to complete and scan the .exe using https://www.virustotal.com/ .
+8. Wait for the AppVeyor build for the tag to complete and scan the .exe using https://www.virustotal.com/ .
-8. Grab the macOS installer (.dmg) from [GitHub Actions](https://github.com/shlomif/PySolFC/actions/workflows/macos-package.yml) (look for an artifact called `pysolfc-dmg`).
+9. Grab the macOS installer (.dmg) from [GitHub Actions](https://github.com/shlomif/PySolFC/actions/workflows/macos-package.yml) (look for an artifact called `pysolfc-dmg`).
-9. Run `gmake dist`.
+10. Run `gmake dist`.
-10. Use [rexz9](https://github.com/shlomif/shlomif-computer-settings/blob/567b6ab3f4272ad66bf331536dc80bf58bfff3af/shlomif-settings/bash-aliases/user_aliases.bash#L57) on `dist/PySol*.tar.xz`.
+11. Use [rexz9](https://github.com/shlomif/shlomif-computer-settings/blob/567b6ab3f4272ad66bf331536dc80bf58bfff3af/shlomif-settings/bash-aliases/user_aliases.bash#L57) on `dist/PySol*.tar.xz`.
-11. Go to https://sourceforge.net/projects/pysolfc/files/PySolFC/ and add a folder called PySolFC-2.6.5 (note the capitalisation).
+12. Go to https://sourceforge.net/projects/pysolfc/files/PySolFC/ and add a folder called PySolFC-2.6.5 (note the capitalisation).
-12. Add the tar.xz, the .exe and the .dmg there and mark them as defaults for the right OSes.
+13. Add the tar.xz, the .exe and the .dmg there and mark them as defaults for the right OSes.